 Newer scion releases with potential for the fresh-fruit industry include LB8-9 (SugarBelle®) as the most promising variety.
 These trees are vigorous and relatively tolerant to HLB and Alternaria.
 Mature trees can reach 20 feet in height, depending on the rootstock.
 This makes regular pruning, hedging, and topping imperative to maximize light exposure and achieve good yield.
 Fruit matures from late November to early January and may be seedy, depending on cross-pollination incidence.
 Fruit is easy peeling, and retention is good and well past normal market maturity.
+Some growers have reported fruit softening in trees between 5 and 10 years of age, although the severity of this problem seems to vary every year.
+It appears to be more prevalent in fruit from trees with a heavy load, and fruit softening is more common in the bottom end of the fruit, when the peel is thinner.
+Efforts are underway to understand and alleviate this fruit disorder.
 Bingo, an easy-peeling seedless mandarin with a deep-orange color, is suitable for the fresh-fruit market.
 It matures early in the season and can be harvested between early October and early November.
 It provides all attributes to compete with California clementines.
 Several UF/IFAS-USDA collaborative field trials are underway to identify rootstocks most suitable to combine with both SugarBelle® and Bingo.

-An interesting variety obtained by irradiation and released by the USDA is US Early Pride, a very low-seeded tangerine and mutant of Fallglo that matures early in the season (early October).
-Also low-seeded and with excellent internal color is Tango.
+Tango is an excellent low-seeded variety with good internal color.
 Compared with Early Pride, Tango performs better in terms of HLB tolerance.
 Fruit mature in December but do not degreen well, and the response to postharvest ethylene is poor if not enough chilling hours accumulate during the season, especially in central and south Florida.
 One of the newest varieties in the UF/IFAS arsenal of fresh-fruit varieties is Marathon mandarin, which is seedless and easy to peel.
 Marathon obtained its name from its exceptional ability to hold long on the tree.